mu2/google-container-engine-dse/README.md

 ## Getting Started

 The [deploy.sh](deploy.sh) script wraps both the deploy cluster and deploy DataStax commands.
+By default this will deploy a four node cluster.
 To create a cluster simply run:

     ./deploy.sh

-### Inside deploy.sh -- Deploy a Cluster

-Consider modifying the following information in `cluster.yaml` before deploying:

-* desired cluster name, `clustername` by default
-* basicauth username and password for authenticating access to the cluster

-deploy.sh runs the command:

-    gcloud deployment-manager deployments create cluster --config cluster.yaml

-This will result in two resources:

-* a GKE cluster with the name specified in `cluster.yaml`
-* a Deployment Manager type named `cluster-clustername`

-### Inside deploy.sh -- Deploying DataStax

-Consider modifying the following information in `datastax.yaml` before deploying:

-* the cluster type created for the GKE cluster deployed previously
-* the number of nodes in the cluster (if changed from the default 4 nodes)

-deploy.sh runs the command:

-    gcloud deployment-manager deployments create datastax --config datastax.yaml

-## Deleting a Cluster

-The [https://cloud.google.com/](https://cloud.google.com/) interface currently has an issue deleting a cluster.
-A workaround is provided in the [delete.sh](delete.sh) script.

 ## Working with a Cluster

-A good place to start:

-    gcloud container clusters list

 With the current configs, our cluster is always called cluster-clustername, so we can get credentials by running:

     gcloud container clusters get-credentials cluster-clustername

-Now kubectl will work.
+Now kubectl will be able to connect.
 We can get the names of the nodes with the command:

     kubectl get pods